 Use this if: you need images and swatches to help you pick the right shade.
+Warning: lots of ads.

 Summary: At first glance, Temptalia Foundation Matrix looks like a full-featured site with an extensive database of foundation shades and swatches.
 After testing the site however, we found it bloated with useless info and impossible to pin down the correct shade.

 Is it accurate: Not really; results were ambiguous and unhelpful.